 The PrimeTime Mentoring Program is a weekly program that matches community members in a one-on-one mentoring setting with a student at-risk of academic failure in Spokane County.

-We work with school and community funded behavioral health professionals to get students with those issues the services they need and to teach and reward positive behaviors.
-This can help prevent or stop problem behaviors in school.
+We work with school and community funded behavioral health professionals to get students the services they need.
+Negative Behavior undermines learning.
+We help kids learn how to modify behavior and make positive choices.
 There are not enough behavioral health staff available for children but we continue to work towards developing longer-term solutions.
 This year we are investigating the utilization of more groups to extend the treatment potential offered by the limited number of providers.

 Getting students to think about the future involves so many people in order to be successful!
 Site Coordinators rely on PrimeTime Mentors, existing school staff, business leaders and others to put the idea of life after high school into the minds of our students.
 We sign many middle school students up for the Washington College Bound Scholarship which pays for 4 years of books and tuition if the student maintains a “C” average in high school.